keptn/tutorials/site/tutorials/README.md

     gulp serve
     ```

-- If you want to generate the content that is also generated on the netlify build, execute the following command:
+- If you want to generate the content without starting the server for preview, execute the following command:
     ```
     gulp dist
     ```